vekatze/neut/book/src/benchmarks.md

 ## Bubble Sort

-This test creates a random list of length `N` and performs bubble-sort on the list.
+This test creates a random list of length `N` and performs bubble-sort on the list[^bubble].

 ### Linux (AMD64)